nextleap-project/countermitm/source/new.rst

   securing the e-mail encryption eco-system, rather than just securing the group at hand.

-- **Sending all messages through trusted channel**: instead of being relayed through the provider, all messages from step 2 onwards could be transferred via Bluetooth or WLAN.
+- **Sending all messages through alternative channels**: instead of being relayed through the provider, all messages from step 2 onwards could be transferred via Bluetooth or WLAN.
   This way,
-  the full invite/join protocol would be completed on a trusted channel.
+  the full invite/join protocol would be completed on a different channel.
   Besides increasing the security of the joining, an additional advantage is that the provider would not gain knowledge about verifications.